Like Rabbits

 THE HUMAN STORIES AT THE HEART OF SCIENCE

-a story collection by Nayani Jensen
+linked stories by Nayani Jensen

 Like Rabbits, the astonishing debut from Rhodes scholar and award-winning author Nayani Jensen, brings together short fiction that imagines the inner lives of people poised at the intersection of history and science.
 A new father in the Golden Age of Dutch Science searches for the source of life; two aviators at the cusp of their careers grapple with adulthood and a disastrous crash; a young woman prepares to write the Olympics of mathematics exams in nineteenth-century Cambridge; a manuscript changes hands from 9th-century Baghdad across continents, altering meanings as it goes.
 Based on historical figures and archival research, in each story the deeply personal and the scientific layer to produce unexpected new meanings.
 Like Rabbits will appeal to fans of scientific biography (Oppenheimer, The Theory of Everything), or to readers of Benjamin Labatut and Andrea Barrett.